jumanji144/Jasm/README.md

 The syntax is quite similar to that of other assemblers.
 It has resilience against maliciously inputs
-It also supports names for locals, labels but most importantly it supports the entire structure of class declaration, field declaration and method declartaion here is a sample
+It also supports names for locals, labels but most importantly it supports the entire structure of class declaration, field declaration and method declaration here is a sample
 ```jasmin
 class public Test extends java/lang/Object